Close Menu

 Our experts are ready to help you claim the compensation you need to move forward.

-How the 14-Day Rule Works: Key Requirements
+How the 14-Day Rule Works

 To qualify for PIP benefits after a car accident in Florida, you must meet the following criteria: